-I'm married eleven years this December, and have two girls, a boy, and a golden retriever named Duncan.
+I'm married twelve years this December, and have two girls, a boy, and a golden retriever named Duncan.

 My kids attend Mountsfield PS where I have served as VP and President of Home and School for five years now, changing every two years as per bylaws.

 My wife, Joy, is a rockstar front-line healthcare worker.

 I had a very difficult childhood, growing up in 13 different homes, escaping abuse and domestic violence, and eventually being raised by a single parent on disability.
 This is a big reason why parenting, community, helping the less fortunate, being responsible with money and protecting the vulnerable are SO important to me.
 I've volunteered for and financially supported local shelters and women's initiatives for 14 years because I used to run to them often in the middle of the night as a child.
 They help and are needed.

 I had goals of being a professional athlete.
 I had contract offers.
 I also had 7 operations on the same knee and was told I would never run again.
 I still can.

 I had two paths I could choose.
 I could be angry at the world for the hand I was dealt, or leave the most positive mark possible on this world and be better than my circumstances.
 I chose the second one and I choose it every day.

 When I'm not living a life full of love, laughter, and too much grey/white hair for my age with my wife and three young kids, I am always trying to give back, and do and be better.

 I've spent the past fourteen years working in healthcare and social services, supporting people living with mental health issues, chronic illness, and those navigating the plight of trying to make it in this world when facing barriers related to disability.
 Ive supported and supervised up to 88 patients at a time in inpatient mental health, managed over 2,000 files in an area spanning from Windsor to Owen Sound for people with epilepsy, and organized sixteen fundraisers in one weekend for Parkinson's.